Israel Studies Student Research

 Hayim Katsman, Ph.D., International Studies (in memoriam)

-Hayim researches the interrelations between religion and politics in Israel/Palestine.
+Hayim researched the interrelations between religion and politics in Israel/Palestine.
 Focusing on the Religious-Zionist movement and the settlement enterprise in the West Bank and Gaza, Hayim’s research shows how developments in the Israeli-Palestinian conflict have affected religious Zionists’ theological interpretations of the Israeli state.
 He has written about current trends in Religious-Zionism and its complex relationship to radicalism.
 Hayim received his Ph.D. in international studies from the University of Washington in 2021.
 He received a B.A. in philosophy from the Open University of Israel and completed his M.A. thesis on the theology of Rabbi Yitzchak Ginzburg at the Department of Politics and Government at Ben-Gurion University.
 Hayim lived on a kibbutz (collective farm) on the Israel/Gaza/Egypt border, and was killed there by Hamas militants on October 7, 2023.